-D. Examinations and Papers.
+D. Examinations and Papers

 Achievement in courses is generally measured by a combination of papers, presentations, and examinations according to the nature of the course and the policy of the instructor.
-For the preparation of papers and presentations students should consult with the instructor for advice, and they should ask for his or her criticism.
-Papers should be typed (with a copy, kept by the student), in conformity with acceptable standards of scholarly work, and presented in a neat and clear condition.
+For the preparation of papers and presentations students should consult with the instructor for advice, and they should ask for his or her feedback.
 They should be submitted on time, and if there is an unavoidable delay the student should inform the instructor promptly.

-In general the faculty considers that papers turned in for a course represent the best effort of a student and demonstrate his or her ability to undertake independent research, to use library materials, to conceptualize a problem and formulate its solution.
+In general, the faculty considers that papers turned in for a course represent the best effort of a student and demonstrate his or her ability to undertake independent research, to use library materials, to conceptualize a problem and formulate its solution.

-- E. Grades.
+E. Grades

 Letter grades are assigned for courses in the traditional manner except that, with the higher standards set for graduate study, a grade of $\underline{\mathbf{C}}$ is tantamount to a delinquency.
-No graduate credit is given for a grade of $\underline{\mathbf{D}}$.
+No graduate credit is given for a grade of $\underline{\mathbf{D}}$ .
 The grade of $\underline{\mathbf{I}}$ (Incomplete) is an available option in accordance with Graduate College guidelines: "when a student's work during a session cannot be completed because of illness, accident, or other circumstances beyond the student's control" (Manual, VI, D).
-According to the rules of the Graduate College, the grade of I will be changed automatically to an F if it is not removed before the deadline which generally occurs during the following semester of registration (please read the complete statement in the Manual, VI, D).
-Grades of $\underline{\mathbf{S}}$ (Satisfactory) and $\underline{\mathbf{U}}$ (Unsatisfactory) may be used for registrations in thesis, special work, and also in courses taken outside the department under conditions described in the Manual (VI, F). - F. Extracurricular Activities.
+Incomplete grades are granted under the condition that a contract between the student and the instructor is signed, and a copy kept on file with the DGS.
+The contract must specify the assignment to be completed, the length of the short extension granted, and the ineligibility of the student for support if the new deadline is not met.
+According to the rules of the Graduate College, "an Incomplete will automatically be converted to an 'F' at the end of the next full semester (summer and winter sessions excluded), even if the student does not enroll after the session the 'I' was posted.
+Courses may not be repeated to remove incompletes; removal of an I is accomplished only through the completion of the specific work for which the mark is given".
+(Manual, VI, D).
+Grades of $\underline{\mathbf{S}}$ (Satisfactory) and $\underline{\mathbf{U}}$ (Unsatisfactory) may be used for registrations in thesis, special work, and also in courses taken outside the department under conditions described in the Manual (VI, F).

+F. Extracurricular Activities

 Students are strongly urged to take advantage of the many extracurricular instructional resources of the University.
-Many relate directly to the field of French and Francophone literature and civilization: guest lectures, art gallery and library exhibits, conferences and other activities sponsored by the Department, radio and television programs, movies, and other activities.
+Many relate directly to the field of French and Francophone studies: guest lectures, museum and library exhibits, conferences, working groups, 3MT (Three Minute Thesis) competitions, virtual speaker series, movies and other activities sponsored by the Department.

-Graduate students are also encouraged to participate actively in the Department's French Forum by attending lectures by faculty and other graduate students and, in particular for those who have passed their comprehensive examinations, by giving professional presentations themselves.
+Graduate students are also encouraged to participate actively in the Department's French and Italian Forum by attending lectures by faculty and other graduate students and, in particular for those who have passed their comprehensive examinations, by giving professional presentations themselves.
 In the context of a dissertation abstract, for instance, in preparing to deliver a paper at a conference, or simply wishing to share a research project, graduate students interested in making a public presentation, announced on campus, through the French and Italian Forum are invited to submit a tentative title and an approximately 250-word abstract to the Graduate Studies Committee.